Principles of Design: White Space

 You might say “design is to art as journalism is to literature”; on one hand, the purpose is the aesthetic experience, and achieving that experience immediately is neither guaranteed nor even always desirable.
 Design, however, has a much more ‘take-it-or-leave-it’ attitude towards the aesthetic experience.
 While sometimes striking and often useful, the truly artistic qualities are simply one feature of achieving a purpose — and frequently not one of the most important features.

 Look at eBay and Amazon…they’re not pretty sites, most of the time.
 However, they’re rather decent when it comes to design qualities (at least in the landing pages, which are not as cluttered as the search results or individual product pages).
+They are also quite useful- for learning about a product by reading the reviews.
+It’s not always easy to find personalized gifts that are both cost efficient and successful.
 The reason they manage to keep their considerable traffic happy and moving is the fair amount of separation they give between the elements of the page.

 An extreme example is the classic Google page.
 It’s mostly white space.
 Sure, they throw in a few links at the top and below the main element, but it’s obvious what people are there to do.
 And somehow (and by that I mean solid design), they achieve serious brand recognition and unquestionable domination of their field.
 Mission accomplished.